section-engineering-education/engineering-education/articles/question-answering/index.md

 ### Structure of Question Answering System

 The design of a question answering system has specific vital components.
-The image given below summarized the entire architecture.

 There are three distinct modules used in a question-answering system:
 - Query Processing Module: Classifies questions according to the context.
 This module identifies the context and focus, classifies the type of question, and sets the answer type's expectations.
 - Document Processing Module: Information retrieval module that focuses on gathering relevant documents
 - Answer Processing Module: Once the relevant documents are retrieved, they need to be parsed through to obtain an accurate and appropriate answer.

 Each of these modules takes up a different task to give relevant answers.
+The image given below summarizes the entire architecture.

 ![architecture of question answering system](architecture-qna.png)